spitofland/TimeEntryReview/README.md

 My sample data assumes that the time keeping system does not create a separate 'Lunch' entry.
 That is why some of the entry durations are shorter than the difference between the start and end times.
 The sample data assumes a one hour lunch from 12:00 to 13:00.

-The duration field is included because it is needed to match with the processed entries, which do not have end times given.
+The duration field is included because it is needed to match with the processed entries, which do not have end times given in my sample data.

 # Limitations

 * This application does not currently handle entries that span midnight.
 * This application assumes that multiple entries may contribute to one processed entry, but multiple processed entries may not be created from one entry.
+* This application assumes that any processed entries will be no more than one year in the future and no more than a handful of years in the past.
+(This means my sample data will need to be updated every few years to prevent odd errors.)